What are the ChatGPT free and paid versions?

 Professionals and power users

-ChatGPT Plus also has Projects to help you organize your work, while Tasks and Agent mode provide automation.
+ChatGPT Plus also has Tasks and the Agent mode, providing automation.
 Finally, even though plenty of custom GPTs are already available for free users, only a paid subscription lets you create your very own, tailored to your specific needs.

 Developers and coders